-If a student is found responsible for a crime of violence, including but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act, the College is required by law to make a notation on the student's transcript that the student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
+If a student is found responsible for a crime of violence, including but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act, the College is required by law to make a notation on the student's transcript that the student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
 If a student withdraws from the College while such conduct charges related to crimes of violence as described above are pending against the student, and declines to complete the disciplinary process, the College is required by law to make a notation on the student's transcript that the student "withdrew with conduct charges pending."